 We regularly add new reported occurrences to ensure the database is up to date.
-However, depending on workload and volume of reports it may take around one month to verify and include new occurrences.
+However, depending on workload and volume of reports it may take some weeks to verify and include new occurrences.

 Notifications that do not relate to aircraft safety are coded as events (such as cabin injuries not related to the operation of the aircraft, and airport infrastructure, navigation aids and air traffic control facilities failures that do not directly involve an aircraft).
 In addition, notifications of the following types of notifications when they occur without any other occurrence type event are generally coded as events: